-The Journal of AKGI Research Review (AKGIRR), Volume- 1, Issue- 1, April, 2025 is a Bi-Annual / Semi-Annual Publication Published by Ashaa Kirann Group of Institutions, Bhubaneswar.
+The JOURNAL OF AKGI RESEARCH REVIEW (AKGIRR), Volume- 1, Issue- 1, April, 2025, is a Bi-Annual/ Semi-Annual Publication Published by Ashaa Kirann Group of Institutions, Bhubaneswar.
 Its objective is to encourage and disseminate knowledge in the functional areas of Management, Information Technology, Biotechnology and Health Science.
 The view expressed in the Research Paper/ Articles are those of the contributors and not necessarily of the Editorial Board of the Institutions.
 No part of the publication may be produced or transmitted in any form or by any means, or stored in any primeval system.
 Permission to reproduce extracts in other published work shall be made to the Editors/ Publishers.
 Full acknowledgement of Author, Editors, Publishers and Source must be given.

-The starting year of Institution-2018 and starting year of print Journal-2025.

-Frequency- Bi-Annual / Semi-Annual (Twice a year - April and October).
+Starting year of the Institution-2018 and starting year of print Journal-2025.
+Frequency- Bi-Annual/ Semi-Annual (Twice a year - April and October).
+Format- Print Subject of Publication- Multi-Disciplinary Scholarly Articles Language of Publication- English.

-Format- Print

-Subject of Publication- Multi-Disciplinary Scholarly Articles

-Language of Publication- English.

 Publishers Name & Address: Sj.
-Abdul Mutalib Khan, Ashaa Kirann Group of Institutions,

-Plot No-622, Palaspur, Chhatabar, Khordha, Bhubaneswar-752054, India.
+Abdul Mutalib Khan, Secretary, Ashaa Kirann Group of Institutions, Plot No-622, Palaspur, Chhatabar, Khordha, Bhubaneswar-752054, Odisha, India.
 Email-s.akgi@iimsodisha.in, Mob.
-No. 9937102759
+No. 9861641226

-Copyright@2025 by AKGI, Bhubaneswar.

-@All Rights Reserved.
+Copyright@2025 by AKGI, Bhubaneswar. @All Rights Reserved.
 ISSN-New Application